QuantFILab/Divfolio/README.md

 Looking at the last boxplots, they tell us that with this divestment schedule, the return dropped significantly whereas the environmental score improved a little.
 Therefore, this divestment strategy may not suit profit seekers.
 You can try a different types of portfolios or divestment schedules for comparison.

-## Examples 2: Uploeading CSV. file
+## Examples 2: Uploading CSV files

+For STEP 2 to STEP 5, if you already have CSV files in the given form (see in application and examples in )